 Osteopaths are true musculo-skeletal specialists, with a high level of clinical and neurological assessment skills, anatomy, physiology and pathology knowledge.
 After 4-6 years of training, osteopaths have an incredibly subtle level of palpation and are able to detect and treat imbalances, tensions and strains.
 Osteopathy aims to stimulate the body's own healing capacities to find health, holistically.

 Rachel Jennings is a gifted osteopath with a high level of expertise in spinal and musculoskeletal problems, clinical diagnosis and management.
 In many ways coming to see Rachel is like seeing a team of practitioners with very different fields, philosophies and healing skills.

-Very unusually for a manual (hands-on) therapist, she is a highly-skilled and intuitive listener.
-We hope you will find the "Thinking Environment" ethos of the practice conducive to helping you become aware of, understand and work through issues affecting your health and well-being in a supported, caring, whole-hearted way.
+Very unusually for a manual (hands-on) therapist, she is a highly-skilled and intuitive listener, helping you become aware of, understand and work through issues affecting your health and well-being in a supported, caring, whole-hearted way.

 Rachel's sessions take a longer-term, holistic view: relieving pain, stiffness and discomfort quickly, then focusing on getting to the root cause of the issue.
 The hows and whys.
 These may be a postural, movement, proprioception, strength or flexibility issue that needs rehabilitation, or a more emotional issue or belief about your health and what your symptoms mean,